3 nights in Edinburgh. Here, I’m sharing my little guide for a short stay in Edinburgh, Scotland! Plus all the vegetarian restaurants you need to try.

 Today, I’m sharing all of our favorite things to do, plus the vegetarian restaurants we tried and loved.

 As with all of my other travel posts, I want to mention that I’m not an expert on the city and I don’t personally live in Edinburgh.
 I’m just sharing our personal experience, including places we enjoyed and the restaurants we loved!
-I hope you’ll find it helpful in one way or another.
+Also note that we visited in 2019, so I can’t guarantee that the restaurants mentioned here will still be available at the time that you visit.
+I hope you’ll find this guide helpful in one way or another.

 When to Visit?